 - Soon you’ll get an email which isn’t of much help, or rather confuses you.
 Just reply that it’s OK and that you’ll be there

 - If you’re a VUP (not a VIP!) you’ll end up on a guest list if you’re lucky, or in my case I was asked to add myself to the Wiki as it’s Web 2.0 and we’re all very modern and all about UGC and participation

 - Go there, be late to your session, at least 20 minutes and tell the hostess who has got no clue about the expo that you have got no clue where you’re session is but that you are an invited speaker and you are late (more than 20 minutes)

 Then you will find lots of people who have no clue either and can’t help you.
 Especially they have never heard of you or any wiki and they can’t find it on their website.

 Of course as you’re only a VUP you can’t find your scheduled session anywhere so you can just dive into the expo and listen to all the VIPs.
 You can even stay for a free lunch, I hope free, as people who pay 1000$ or more should get food for free I guess.

 I did not stay as I was told by another disgruntled visitor that the food sucks.

-If you're in Berlin right now and stay for a while and you are interested in meeting a VUP like me I guess we can arrange something, because the Web 2.0 expo itself was not a good place to get in touch.
-Well, wait didn't you actually tell us that you met Tim O'Reilly?
+When you’re in Berlin, stay here for a while and you are interested in meeting a VUP like me I guess we can arrange something.
+The Web 2.0 expo itself was not a good place to get in touch.
+Well, wait didn’t you actually tell us that you met Tim O’Reilly?

 Well, I did and I almost interrupted a TV interview with him in the press room aka speakers lounge or whatever.
 We had eye contact twice as he probably wondered “who is this annoying guy looking like the Mexican who sells the burritos in LA where I stop by sometimes?”.